 Revised Environmental Mitigation Measures: CSSI - 10051Type Condition Classification Condition Reference Description Responsibility Where addressed REMM Hazard and Risk - Operation OHR3 Where the project crosses or is adjacent to the Warragamba to Prospect Water Supply Pipelines, the design of the project would aim to minimise risks of damage or rupture of the Pipelines in consultation with WaterNSW, and in accordance with the Guidelines for Development Adjacent to the Upper Canal and Warragamba Pipelines Not Applicable Not Applicable REMM Hazard and Risk - Operation OHR4 The project would be designed to avoid pilot distraction and minimise the risk of headlight glare from metro trains where on surface rail alignment.
-This would include providing glare screens in those locations where the project creates an unacceptable risk of pilot distraction Not Applicable Not Applicable REMM Cumulative Impacts - Construction CL1 A Cumulative Construction Impacts Management Plan would be developed and would detail co-ordination and consultation requirements with the following stakeholders (as relevant) to manage the interface of projects under construction at the same time: • Western Sydney Airport • Transport for NSW LORAC Does not seem commensurate with scope of work and associated risk.
-Only other early works packages such as the lift shaft and stair relocation works and bus interchange works are anticipated to be occurring Western Parkland City Authority simultaneously.
+This would include providing glare screens in those locations where the project creates an unacceptable risk of pilot distraction Not Applicable Not Applicable REMM Cumulative Impacts - Construction mulative CL1 A Cumulative pacts - would be construction and constakeho A Cumulative Construction Impacts Management Plan would be developed and would detail co-ordination and consultation requirements with the following stakeholders (as relevant) to manage the interface of projects under construction at the same time: n LORAC Does not seem commensurate with scope of work and associated risk.
+Only other early works packages such as the lift shaft and stair relocation works and bus interchange works are anticipated to be occurring Western Sydney AirportTransport for NSW Western Parkland City Authority simultaneously.
 Sydney Water Emergency service providers Utility providers Co-ordination and consultation requirements with these stakeholders would be detailed in the plan to include: Provision of regular updates to the detailed construction program, construction sites and haul routes Identification of key interfaces with other construction projects